Courtyard house: History

-The courtyard house makes its first appearance in Mesopatamian sites such as Tell Chuera in present-day Syria ca. 6500 BC, and in the central Jordan Valley on the northern bank of the Yarmouk River, ca. 6400–6000 BC (calibrated), in the Neolithic Yarmukian site at Sha'ar HaGolan, giving the site a special significance in architectural history.
+The courtyard house makes its first appearance in Mesopotamian sites such as Tell Chuera in present-day Syria ca. 6500 BC, and in the central Jordan Valley on the northern bank of the Yarmouk River, ca. 6400–6000 BC (calibrated), in the Neolithic Yarmukian site at Sha'ar HaGolan, giving the site a special significance in architectural history.
 The houses consist of a central courtyard surrounded by several small rooms.
 They range between 250 and 700 m^{2} (about 2,700 and 7,500 ft^{2}) in area.
 Monumental construction on this scale is unknown elsewhere during this period.

 In Ancient Roman architecture courtyard houses were built around an atrium.
 Courtyard houses are also common in Islamic architecture.

 Courtyard houses consisting of multiple separate residences have been built in many regions and eras, including the earliest Chinese dynasties and the Inca period.
 Throughout history the courtyard house has played a major role, and only in the last couple of centuries has its use been neglected.
 Recently, more attention has been given to the courtyard house, as a type to solve a number of problems of dense inner city housing.

 Courtyard houses are also a form of dwelling built in the British Isles late in the Iron Age.
 They are restricted to the granite peninsula of Land's End and the Isles of Scilly, Wales and other highland areas.
 Examples are at Chysauster and Carn Euny in Cornwall.

 Another type of courtyard house was built by the landowners in England in the late Middle Ages and the Tudor period.
 These were single family homes that were larger than the manor houses built by the lesser gentry in earlier centuries and less fortified than the castles built by magnates in earlier centuries.
 Examples include in the late Tudor and early Stuart period a transition occurred to more compactly planned and symmetrical layouts.
 This change is illustrated by the contrast between Hatfield House and the earlier Hatfield Palace, which it was built to replace.